 - The Four Warriors of Light has additional "The Boss Turned Red" and "you're dying" music on top of the regular battle theme.

-- Seiken Densetsu 3 has no battle music for normal enemies at all, they just appear randomly on the screen, but it has separate songs for nearly all bosses (which may also be used elsewhere), and those are a LOT.
+- Seiken Densetsu 3 has no battle music for normal enemies at all as they just appear randomly on the screen, but it has separate songs for nearly all bosses (which may also be used elsewhere), and there are a lot of those.

 - Very well done in Xenosaga Episode III, where almost every boss had his personal battle theme.